 - canned coconut milk

-- vegetable broth (water works in a pinch)
+- vegetable stock or broth (water works in a pinch)

 - olive oil

 This butternut squash bisque features a classic fall combination of sweet apple, savory rosemary, and our favorite dynamic duo: onion and garlic.
-Coconut milk makes our bisque extra creamy, and adds sweet and slightly cinnamon-y notes.
+Coconut milk makes an extra creamy soup, and adds sweet and slightly cinnamon-y notes.

-Finally, you may also add a pinch of sage if you feel so inclined.
+Finally, you may also add a pinch of sage, and top with pumpkin seeds if you feel so inclined.

 Preparing butternut squash